After this module, students will:

 The UW System libraries now have access to Classical Scores Library, an online database of scores.
 The scores can be added to "playlists," annotated, and embedded in Canvas sites!

-In Fall 2021, the Media & Reserves Services equipment collection will be adding circulating portable turntables and 25-key MIDI controllers.
-Stay tuned for details and instructions for borrowing.
+In Fall 2021, the Media & Reserves Services equipment collection added circulating portable turntables and 25-key MIDI controllers.
+Students can check out this equipment, plus headphones, microphones, and portable recorders, for personal or academic use.

 Last year, the UWM Music Librarian worked through all 30 Listen Wider challenges, with playlists, bibliographies, and search tips.
 Check out the results with the Guide below, or via the music collection social media accounts.